malthe/pop/README.rst

 Below is a description of the different kinds of state objects in use:

-#. *Systems*.
+#. *Machines*.

-   This is a list of the available systems.
+   This is a list of the available machines.
 When a machine agent start, it adds an `ephemeral node
    <http://en.wiktionary.org/wiki/ephemeral>`_ to this list.